CorporateRewards/docs-myrewards/source/includes/api/performance/_self_claims.md

 sale_date | `string` | The date the product was sold.
 Mandatory product_or_activity_ref | `string` | The reference of the product or activity you wish to return claims for.
 Mandatory. quantity | `integer` | The quantity of products sold.
-Mandatory. dynamic question | `string` | Dynamic questions can be of the following types: free text, list of values, date select, file upload, scanner.
-The dynamic question param should match the question.
-For example, if the dynamic question is 'Upload copy of invoice' the param should be 'Upload copy of invoice' as the key, and the answer as the value.
+Mandatory. answers | `string` | Expected answers depend on their question, which come in the following types: free text, list of values, date select, file upload, scanner.
+Please provide your answers to dynamic questions as a question_id to answer hash, nested under an answers key.
 If the question allows multiple answers, add a comma between each answer.
 Dynamic questions are sometimes mandatory (if the programme administrator has set them to be).

 #### Response Attributes